ajayrawatt001/Git-tut2/Readme.md

 18.) git remote rm -> this command deletes a remote connection

 19.) git remote rename -> this command renames the remote connection

+20.) git add filename1 filename2: this command will add multiple file changes together in the staging area.

+21.) git add . -> this command will add all file from working repo to staging area

+22.) git pull -> download latest changes from the branch of the mentioned remote in your remote repo.

 Note : The name of the remote connection is always used to establish communction between the repos.